-Interactive and dynamic networks with ndtv-d3
+7 Dynamic network visualizations with ndtv-d3

-Interactive plots of static networks
+7.1 Interactive plots of static networks in ndtv

-Here we will create somewhat more sophisticated D3 visualizations using the ndtv package.
-You should not need additional software to produce web animations with D3.
-If you want to save the animations as video files (check out ?saveVideo), you would have to install a video converter called FFmpeg (http://ffmpg.org).
+Here we will create D3 visualizations using the ndtv package.
+You should not need additional software to produce web animations with ndtv.
+If you want to save the animations as video files (see ?saveVideo), you have to install a video converter called FFmpeg (http://ffmpg.org).
 To find out how to get the right installation for your OS, check out ?install.ffmpeg.
 To use all available layouts, you would also need to have Java installed on your machine.

 '''

-install.packages("ndtv", dependencies=T)
+install.packages('ndtv', dependencies=T)

 '''

-As this package is part of the Statnet family, it will accept objects from the network package such as the one we created earlier.
+As ndtv is part of the Statnet family, it will accept objects from the network package such as the one we created earlier (net3).

 '''

-library(ndtv)
+library('ndtv')

 net3

 '''

 Most of the parameters below are self-explanatory at this point (bg is the background color of the plot).
 Two new parameters we haven't used before are vertex.tooltip and edge.tooltip.
 Those contain the information that we can see when moving the mouse cursor over network elements.
-Note that the tooltip parameters accepts html tags - for example we will use the line break tag br>.
-The parameter launchBrowser instructs R to open the resulting visualization file (filename) in the browser.
+Note that the tooltip parameters accepts html tags - for example we will use the line break tag tag - for example we will use the line break tag